Msfv3n0m/SteamRoller/README.md

 ### WinRM (encrypted)
 The encrypted version of WinRM secures the commands and feedback between a WinRM client and server.
 The WinRM (encrypted) GPO allows encrypted WinRM traffic through the firewall and launches the WinRM service.
 ### Tools
 System administration tools are desirable to have on both corporate servers and employee workstations.
-The Tools GPO distributes tools to all domain controllers and clients.
-The programs distributed via the Tools GPO include:
+The Tools GPO distributes the tools.zip file to all domain controllers and clients.
+You can compile any tools you want into a tools.zip file in the SharingIsCaring folder and it will be pulled down by every client in the domain.
+In addition to a tools.zip file, the Tools GPO will also attempt to install sysmon on all domain clients.
+Although Sysmon is not included in this project, it can be added to the SharingIsCaring folder.
+Here are some examples of programs that could be distributed in the tools.zip file via the Tools GPO:
 - [Sysinternals Suite](https://learn.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite)
   - [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns)
   - [Strings](https://learn.microsoft.com/en-us/sysinternals/downloads/strings)